Chokka Thangam: Production

 Soon after GV Films announced their collaboration with Vijayakanth, the producers approached Cheran to direct the film.
 However, due to issues concerning remuneration, K. Bhagyaraj eventually took on the role.
-Vidhya Venkatesh was originally approached for the role of Vijayakanth's sister since she was busy with Kalaatpadai, she could not spare her dates and she was replaced by Uma.
+Vidhya Venkatesh was originally approached for the role of Vijayakanth's sister, but since she was busy with Kalatpadai, she could not spare her dates and she was replaced by Uma.
+The filming was held at Pollachi for thirty days.